OpenSesame/Actions/create-release-pr/README.md

 - `GIT_USER_NAME` - username for automated commit user
 - `GIT_USER_EMAIL` - email for automated commit user
 - `PULL_REQUEST_TITLE` - name of the pull request to create (defaults to `Release PR`)
+- `RELEASE_BRANCH_PREFIX` - prefix for the release branch where the date will be appended (defaults to `release/`)
+- `MAX_RANGE` - number of days you would like for the action to look in advance for release branches that may be set for other days.
+For example if you normally release Monday's but every so often have your release on a Tuesday (defaults to 1)

 ### Usage